genepi/haplocheck/README.md

 # Haplocheck
 [![Build Status](https://travis-ci.org/genepi/haplocheck.svg?branch=master)](https://travis-ci.org/genepi/haplocheck)

-Within-species DNA contamination is a possible source for false results in sequencing studies.
-Haplocheck is a tool that leverages the mitochondrial phylogeny to detect sample contamination in sequencing studies.
-For user experience, we provide haplocheck as a standalone pipeline but also as a cloud web service for graphical workflow execution and phylogenetic tree exploration.
+Haplocheck is a software that leverages the mitochondrial phylogeny to detect contamination in mtDNA sequencing studies.
+By generating in-silico mixtures and reassessing the 1000 Genomes data, we also show the practicability of our approach for contamination detection in whole genome sequencing studies.
+We provide haplocheck as a standalone pipeline and as a cloud web service (via https://mitoverse.i-med.ac.at).

 ## Run Haplocheck as a cloud service